eclipse-iofog/iofog.org/content/docs/2.1/reference-iofogctl/reference-application-template.md

 # Application template YAML Specification

-`iofogctl` allows users to manage a Controller's list of catalog items.
-To learn more about catalog items, please see [microservice catalog documentation](../microservices/microservice-registry-catalog.html).
+`iofogctl` allows users to manage a Controller's list of Application templates.
+To learn more about catalog items, please see [microservice catalog documentation](../applications/microservice-registry-catalog.html).

 The catalog item has a very simple definition